 - Will allow you to set a customized retention policy for videos.

 Microsoft mentions that certain features of the classic Stream will gradually be available in the new Microsoft Stream.
+You can view the roadmap here.

 The bottom-line being, Microsoft will gradually fill the gap between the two versions.
 But this is not known for sure.
 Certain questions are left unanswered.
 Live streaming being the most important one.